adaltas/node-nikita-docs/src/md/usages/status.md

 - checking if a port is open
   The status is set to "true" if a server is listening on that port and "false" otherwise.
 This is arguably an alternative usage.
 In such case, it is often used conjointly with the "shy" option to ensure that parent actions don't get their status modified.

 Status is a central concept in Nikita implemented inside every action.
 Early on, it was decided that actions will be idempotent and indicate whether a change occurred or not.
 The latter is what we call the status.
-It is formalized as a simple boolean passed to the callback.
+It is formalised as a simple boolean passed to the callback as the `status` property.
+It is also available to subsequent action through the `getStatus` function.

 When a handler is made of multiple child actions, the status will be `true` if at least one of the child action has a status of `true`.